PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Johnny Hubris?" asked Boltac, "He's a guy I usedta know.
 Nevermind."

 Dimsbury clapped his hands together and lightning bolts ricocheted around the stone chamber.
-Everything human in the room hid it's face against the terrible noise and rush of superheated air.
+Everything human in the room hid its face against the terrible noise and rush of superheated air.
 "I command the forces of nature.
 I can harness the elemental power that turns the world.
 And I am supposed to be afraid of your sack of goodies?"

 "Only if you're not a jackass," Boltac said out of the side of his mouth.